New KMR® (2022) - Part 1. How has it changed?

 √ Fatty Acids.
 The profile shows a 24% increase in polyunsaturated fats (a 60% increase in Oleic and Linoleic acids combined), and a 37% decrease in overall saturated fats.

 √ Rancidity.
-KMR® continues to demonstrate concerning shelf-stability issues with two 2022 samples testing at PV's from 55-64 at only 10-11 months since manufacture, well above established guidelines for edible oils.
-This continues the trend of elevated PV levels in three 2021 samples tested at less than 18 months old.
+KMR® continues to demonstrate concerning shelf-stability issues with 2022 samples testing at PV's from 55-86 from 10-18 months since manufacture, well above established guidelines for edible oils.
+This continues the trend of elevated PV levels in three 2021 samples tested at less than 18 months old from the prior formulation.
 Proper storage is still critical.

 √ Physical characteristics.
 Powder is still loose, fluffy and sticky.
 Measuring powder by volume or parts rather than weighing continues to cause error rates of + / - 11 to 13% from the calculated average weight.
 The average weight of the powder is now 40+% heavier by volume over the last five years.